-During the winter of 2021-2022, overnight street parking will be permitted from December 1 to March 31, except when a snow removal alert is in effect.
-In such a case, parking on the streets between midnight and 5:30 a.m. will be prohibited.
-This ban will be in force throughout the entire municipality.
+Overnight street parking is permitted from December 1 to March 31, except when a snow removal alert is in effect.
+In this case, parking on the streets between midnight and 5:30 a.m. is prohibited.
+The ban will be in force throughout the entire municipality.

-During the no-parking period, alternative parking options will be available.
+During the no-parking period, alternative parking options are available.

 Public parking lots:

 - Notre-Dame Street parking lot (between Aberdeen and Green streets)

 - Elm Street parking lot (behind the Caisse Desjardins)

 - Saint-Laurent Street parking lot (between Prince Arthur Street and Victoria Avenue)

 - Saint-Denis Park (across from 31-35 Fort Avenue)